-Bishop Ken Carter, Charlotte Episcopal Area and Florida Episcopal Area.
+Bishop Ken Carter, Charlotte Episcopal Area.
 Bishop Carter was raised in Georgia and graduated from Columbus College (B.S.), Duke Divinity School (M.Div.), the University of Virginia (M.A.) and Princeton Theological Seminary (D.Min.).
 Bishop Carter has served as a new church planter, an associate pastor, and as senior pastor of two large regional churches in the Western North Carolina Conference.
 He also served as a District Superintendent.
 He served as President of the Council of Bishops, 2018-2020.
 He was elected to the episcopacy in 2012.

 Bishop Minerva Carcaño, San Francisco Episcopal Area.
 Bishop Carcaño was born in Edinburg, Texas.
 She did undergraduate work at the University of Texas at Pan American, and then earned a Master of Theology at Perkins School of Theology.
 Ordained in 1976, she has served congregations in Texas, New Mexico, and California.
 In 1986 she became the first Hispanic woman to be appointed a United Methodist district superintendent, serving in West Texas and New Mexico.
 From 1996 to 2001, she served as the Director of the Mexican American program at Perkins.
 In 2001, she was appointed district superintendent in the greater Portland, Oregon area in the Oregon-Idaho Conference.
 She was elected to the episcopacy in 2004 by the Western Jurisdiction, the first Hispanic female ever elected bishop.
 She has served the Desert Southwest, and California-Pacific conferences prior to serving in the California-Nevada Conference.